-Hoddies have a drawstring around the neck area which poses a strangulation hazard to children.
+The hoodies and jackets have drawstrings around the neck area which pose a strangulation hazard to children.

 The metal snaps on the jackets could detach, posing a choking hazard.

 The snaps on the one-piece infant garments can detach, posing a choking hazard.